 Scientists learn new things every day.
 We uncover new nodes of information daily that once connected to other nodes within the collective network of discoveries, they produce knowledge, expand our understanding, and clear the way for more discovery: the cycle of learning.
 My job as a scientist is simply to produce quality nodes—the robust, well-conceived, well-executed science.
 The knowledge will take care of itself.

-I, like all African Americans, am one link in a long and growing chain of progress and excellence.
+I am also an African American—one link in a long and growing chain of progress and excellence.
 I have to pay homage to my mother and grandmother for blazing the trail into higher education.
 They both attended junior colleges and earned associates degrees.
 I am augmenting their achievements as the first in my lineage to attend a university, and complete Bachelors and Doctorate degrees.

 You, dear reader, are facing climate, energy, and food related problems that will require creative scientific solutions.
 Big science projects are conducted by teams, and diverse teams outperform homogeneous teams in many regards.
 Black males are especially underrepresented in STEM.
 I am excited to bring my unique perspectives to my discipline, and to also use them to elevate and motivate others like me to reach their highest potential despite other fictions.